SHOW SIDEBAR

 enamel dial

-A dial made by firing a vitreous glaze onto a metal base plate.
+This dial is created by baking a glassy glaze onto a metal base plate.

 Some have colorful decorations.